dbakewel/netbots/README.md

 python robot.py -p 20010 -sp 20000
 ```

-Note that even though the robots on computer 1 and computer 2 use the same port (20010) they are on separate computers so it works.
+Even though the robots on computer 1 and computer 2 use the same port (20010) they are on separate computers so it works.
 If you try running two robots on the same port on the same computer you will get an error.

 ## Command Line Help